merenlab/merenlab.org/tutorials/infant-gut/index.md

 AUXILIARY-DATA.h5 CONTIGS.db        CONTIGS.h5        PROFILE.db
 ```

 Look familiar?
-This generated a new anvi'o profile database and anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} that pertains only to the `E_facealis` {% include ARTIFACT name="bin" text="bin" %}.
-While the program `anvi-split` does its magic, it also adds into the resulting profile database a {% include ARTIFACT name="collection" text="collection" %} (called `DEFAULT`), with a single {% include ARTIFACT name="bin" text="bin" %} in it (called `ALL_SPLITS`) that contains all the contigs in this MAG.
+This generated a new anvi'o profile database and anvi'o {% include ARTIFACT name="contigs-db" text="contigs database" %} that pertains only to the `E_facealis` {% include ARTIFACT name="bin" %}.
+While the program `anvi-split` does its magic, it also adds into the resulting profile database a {% include ARTIFACT name="collection" %} (called `DEFAULT`), with a single {% include ARTIFACT name="bin" %} in it (called `ALL_SPLITS`) that contains all the contigs in this MAG.
 This way we can access to its contents from all anvi'o programs.
 Here is an example:

 ``` bash
 anvi-estimate-genome-completeness -p MAGs/E_facealis/PROFILE.db \